iamsandhya/QA-Extensive-BuggyApp/README.md

 ## 📄 Test Plan Document
 [📑 Test Plan - Google Docs]

-This test plan document is publicly available because I don’t have specific user email to invite for this excel sheet.
 You can find the detailed test Plan for all the scenarios in the following Google Docs:

 👉 Click here to view the Test Plan Document
 ```